 Q: One of the things you talk about is turning your database into your audience.
 What do you mean by that?

 A: I want to turn my database into the referral source.
 I know that 10 to 15 percent of them are moving every year, and I know 100 percent of them have a referral for me.
 The question is, will any of them connect the dots when that referral pops up?
 That’s why you have to be everywhere all the time.
-People are bombarded today, and everyone knows a REALTOR®.
+People are bombarded today, and everyone knows an agent.
 A database without consistent communication is nothing but a spreadsheet with a bunch of information on it.
 An audience and a database are two totally different things.

 Q: What are 3 things you’re doing every day to drive success in your business and drive success in your personal life?